harendra-shakya/Asynchronous/README.md

+Made a mini-project using AJAX calls, promises and rest countries API.

 # Asynchronous
 Currently learning this :)

-Learining about AJAX calls, promises, how asynchronous js works.